natural remedies for urinary tract infection

 If you are getting frequent, recurring infections, your doctor might suggest a low dose antibiotic regimen over the course of several months.

-While you may want to avoid antibiotics at any cost to spare your microbiome, it’s important to keep in mind that a UTI can quickly turn into a kidney infection.
-Because your kidneys are immune privileged, meaning your immune system doesn’t effectively get inside this organ, an infection here can lead to long term kidney damage.
-If you’re going to take the natural route, it’s strongly recommended that you communicate with your provider and perhaps have them call in an antibiotic prescription in the event that you do need it.
+While you may want to avoid antibiotics at any cost to spare your microbiome, it's important to keep in mind that a UTI can quickly turn into a kidney infection.
+Because your kidneys are immune privileged, meaning your immune system doesn't effectively get inside this organ, an infection here can lead to long term kidney damage.

 Symptoms like fever, chills, nausea, vomiting, pain in your low back or side is a sign that it’s time to talk to your provider and start that antibiotic.
 Your microbiome can heal, but your kidneys can’t if an infection is left untreated.